lostinphernal/lostinphernal/README.md

 <details>
   <summary>focused abt me</summary>

-  hi i'm rance, use **she**her pronouns primarily / rarely use *they*. please avoid using masc terms for me.
+  hi i'm rance, yes i use they/them. but any is fine idm.

   i'm **16**, so please (try) to refrain from nsfw stuff if u int. also speaking of this i'm ace :).